NZ Sculpture OnShore is New Zealand's largest outdoor sculpture exhibition, and one of the oldest.

 The exhibition, which features work from established and emerging artists, provides a unique snapshot of contemporary three dimensional art practice in New Zealand.
 This includes monumental stand-alone sculptures, domestic and small-scaled works, ephemeral projects, light and sound art works, process art and many site-specific installations.

 All of the works exhibited at NZ Sculpture OnShore are for sale during the exhibition and proceeds from each exhibition are donated to Women's Refuge.
-To date over $1.65 million has been donated to help Women's Refuge support the victims of domestic violence in New Zealand.
+To date close to $2 million has been donated to help Women's Refuge support the victims of domestic violence in New Zealand.

 NZ Sculpture OnShore Limited is wholly owned by Friends of Women's Refuges Trust, and is very much a community initiative.